Bayard, West Virginia

 Bayard is a town in Grant County, West Virginia, United States.
 The population was 200 at the 2020 census.

+History

 Bayard was incorporated in 1893 and named in honor of Thomas F. Bayard, Jr., who later became a United States senator from Delaware (1923–1929).
 Bayard was founded on the West Virginia Central and Pittsburg Railway as a coal mining community.
 Coal mining has remained the town's chief industry.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.31 sqmi, all of it land.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Bayard has a marine west coast climate, abbreviated "Cfb" on climate maps.